jtclarkjr/go-project-quickopen/README.md

 Two ways to run.

-1. move `main` executable file to user directory (~/) main projects directory so don't have to go into this folder to run quick open
+1. move `main` executable file to user directory (~/) or projects directory so don't have to go into this folder to run quick open

 xcode: